flatironinstitute/stan-playground/README.md

 ## Notes

 Right now the sampler runs in the main thread, so it freezes the UI.
 We'll need to put this in a worker thread.

+**How is this different from the previous stan-playground?** That other stan-playground was also about running Stan models via the browser, but the sampling was done in the cloud.
+For this project (different project, same name) the sampling is done locally in the browser.